menu

 Demographics

-In terms of college education, Smallwood is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.40% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Smallwood is somewhat higher than in the average US city of 21.84%: 28.40% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Smallwood in 2022 was $38,680, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $154,720 for a family of four.
 However, Smallwood contains both very wealthy and poor people as well.